How long to spend in lisbon

 • Ginja: A sweet cherry liqueur often served in a chocolate cup.

-See also How long to reheat chilli in microwave
+See also How long is the flight from belfast to portugal

 To top it all off, make sure to try some Portuguese wine, such as Vinho Verde or the world-famous Porto.
 Lisbon is also known for its vibrant cafe culture, so be sure to stop by a traditional coffee shop to savor a bica, an espresso-like coffee, or a galão, a milky coffee.